Sugar and Weight Loss: How Eating Less Sugar Can Benefit Your Health

 Cutting Sugar for Fat Loss

 One of the biggest issues in regards to sugar and weight loss plans is having to avoid the things that your brain wants.
-This is where many adults have issues when it comes to cutting sugar from the diet.
+This is where many adults have issues when starting a sugar free diet weight loss program.
 The brain has a strong desire to obtain sugar as a way to boost dopamine (known as the happiness hormone), which can be a major sign of sugar addiction.
-Sugar also provides a quick burst of energy that also floods the brain with compounds that make you feel euphoric.
+Sugar also provides a quick burst of energy that floods the brain with compounds that make you feel euphoric.
 This craving for euphoria is hard to defeat, and it is one of the biggest challenges people have when they’re trying to cut out sugar for good.

 To cut sugar from your diet, you should first have an understanding of the various names that sugar can be called.
 Remember the names listed below to help cut sugar from your eating for good.
 The information ahead is a condensed version of what you should know about particular names of sugars, but a complete list can be found in our guide on other names for sugar.

-In contrast to natural sugars, added sugars are those that a food manufacturer, restaurant, or you have put in foods.
-That spoonful or two of sugar in your coffee is added sugar, for example.
-So is sugar used as an ingredient in cereals, bread, pastries, yogurts, and juices?
-Added sugars are e refined or processed, and they are not as nutrient dense as foods with natural sugars.
+In contrast to natural sugars, added sugars are those that a food manufacturer, a restaurant or you have put in foods.
+For example, that spoonful or two of sugar in your coffee is added sugar, as well as the sugar used as an ingredient in cereals, bread, pastries, yogurts and juices.
+Added sugars are processed, and they are not as nutrient dense as foods with natural sugars.

-Now that you have some information on how sugar impacts your weight management, some of the names that it goes by, and the difference between natural and added sugars, you will want to learn about some effective ways to cut sugar out for good.
-Consider the following tips to aid in your journey to successfully avoid sugar in your daily eating habits.
+Now that you have some information on how sugar impacts your weight management, some of the names that it goes by and the difference between natural and added sugars, you will want to learn about some effective ways to cut sugar out for good.
+Consider the following tips to aid in your journey to successfully avoid sugar in your sugar free diet weight loss program.

 It may taste boring when you first make this switch, but beverages are the primary source of added sugars in the adult diet.
 Consider drinking your coffee black without sweetener or sugars and avoid all forms of soda, including ones with artificial sweeteners.

 An orange has plenty of sugar, and a cup of orange juice has the juice of five oranges in there — so it has five times the amount of sugar.
-And that’s if you make the juice yourself.
 Orange juice found in cartons in the grocery store — even the ones that say they’re not from concentrate — are highly processed, and many brands have added sugar.

-If you are serious about cutting sugar from your diet, you should pay attention to how much sugar is in the fruit you’re eating.
-Fruit can be healthy for you, but you need to limit your intake to 2-3 pieces at most a day—and count that as part of your sugar consumption.
+If you are serious about cutting sugar, and weight loss results from your diet, you should pay attention to how much sugar is in the fruit you’re eating.
+Fruit can be healthy for you, but you need to limit your intake to 2-3 pieces at most a day and count that as part of your sugar consumption.
 Additionally, American breakfasts are often sweet and include jams, jellies and other options that provide a source of sugar that you may not think about.
 Unfortunately, this means that you'll have to exclude these items as part of your sugar free diet weight loss program.

 You may be surprised that yogurt is a common source of added sugar — sometimes up to 30 or 40 grams in a serving!
 Choose plain Greek yogurt, which only has the natural sugars in dairy and no added sugars.
-Make sure to read the food label to double-check.
+Also, make sure to read the food label of your yogurt to double-check the ingredients.

 One amazing way to cut back on sugar and to fight some of the associated sugar cravings is to consider getting a little help.
 Sweet Defeat is a product that helps fight sugar cravings so that you can effectively eliminate it from your diet.
-It comes as a lozenge, and it contains only five ingredients: Gymnema, zinc, mint, sorbitol, and spirulina.
+It comes as a lozenge and contains only five ingredients: Gymnema, zinc, mint, sorbitol and spirulina.
 The Gymnema and zinc work together to temporarily block the sweet taste receptors in the mouth, so you can’t taste sweetness.
-The lozenge works in a few seconds, and it is clinically proven to stop cravings.
+The lozenge works in a few seconds and it is clinically proven to stop cravings.
 Consider taking a look at Sweet Defeat if you are serious about starting a sugar free diet weight loss program.

 One way to boost your weight loss success is to adjust your exercise routine.
-Many adults hit the gym, perform an endless amount of cardio exercise day after day, only to see minimal results.
+Many adults hit the gym and perform an endless amount of cardio exercise day after day, only to see minimal results.
 There are a couple of reasons for this.
 First, your cardio intensity may not be high enough.
 Consider high-intensity interval training (HIIT) for better results.
 Second, add a resistance training program — lifting weights, for example — which will help build muscle.
 Muscle burns more energy than fat, so this will help with weight loss.
 Changing your workouts to include high-intensity interval training as well as resistance training is a great way to boost your metabolism and add lean muscle mass.

 Another factor that adults should watch when attempting to lose weight is alcohol consumption.
 Alcohol may have some health benefits, but consuming it often can lead to increased fat production as well as inflammation.
 Consider cutting alcohol from your diet any time you are looking to lose weight and only drink amounts that current health guidelines suggest you consume.